ton/fast_int/README.md

 Dependencies
 ------------

 This library has no external dependencies.
-To be able to use install the header files and to build the unit tests and benchmarks, the following dependencies are required:
+To be able to use the library, the simplest approach is to just drop `fast_int.hpp` into your project directly.
+To be able to install the header files and CMake configuration files, the following dependencies are required:

 * [CMake](https://cmake.org/)
 * [ninja](https://ninja-build.org/)

-The following dependencies are not required to be able to use the `fast_int` library, but required for building the unit tests and benchmark tool.
 To be able to build the unit tests, the following dependency is required:

 * [Catch2](https://github.com/catchorg/Catch2)